alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 ### Card Text

-`Card`item provided`CardContent`components are typically used to carry the main contents of card containers.
+The Card component provides a CardContent sub component, typically used to hold the main content of a card container.

 ```tsx
 import { Card, CardContent, Stack } from '@bifrostui/react';